cgeyskens/phd/alphafold/notes.md

 V-(3) run it with GPR37L1, is this titin problem VCAM1-specfic?
 Yes.

-V-(6) ask HPC admins to use updated databases and for the titin error.
+-(4) ask HPC admins to use updated databases and for the titin error.
     19.08.2025.
 The VUB HPC admin installed the newer version of the Uniref30 database.
 I tried out the VCAM1 monomer prediction, job nr 11027722.
+Again, I had the titin error, so the issue is not the database.

+X-(5) Try to run AlphaFold3.
+Skip for now as the AF2-Multimer is as good as AF3.
+    V- Test job for GPR37L1, job nr 11030881.
+    V- Test job for VCAM1, job nr 11032194.
+Increase nr of seeds & recycles, job 11036065.
+Tried with 100 seeds, job 11037206.
+    V- Test job for GPR37L1-CDH9-ECD, job nr 11032960.
+Much faster then AF2.
+Not good enough like AF2.
+Increased seeds & recycles, job 11036059.
+AF3 seems to be worse at predicting protein-protein interactions.
+This is because it uses a more shallower MSA stack.
+Tried with 100 seeds, job 11037205.
+Again, this gave me not the same good predictions as AF2-Multimer.

-(5) Try to install and install AlphaPulldown according to the github documentation.
+(6) Try to install and install AlphaPulldown according to the github documentation.
-    - AlphaPullDown is installed within an Apptainer container, but it needs the correct databases.
-I asked the VUB HPC admin to install AlphaPullDown.
+    V- AlphaPullDown is installed within an Apptainer container, but it needs the correct databases.
+I asked the VUB HPC admin & KUL admin to install AlphaPullDown.
+    - On KUL system, AlphaPullDown is installed but however I couldn't get the AF2 to work.

 - Run a simple AlphaFold of VCAM1
 - Run a simple AlphaMultimer of VCAM1-VCAM1
 - Run a simple AlphaMultimer of VCAM1-VLA4
 - Run the AlphaPulldown of VCAM1 with interactors

-Conclusions untill now:
+Main conclusions untill now:
 VUB: Can't run the reduced_db option.
 Modules are outdated.
 Run (GPR37L1 - full_db - AlphaFold/2.3.1-foss-2022a-CUDA-11.7.0) worked, took around 4h.
 Dimer of GPR37L1 also worked, took 9h.
+Can also run AlphaFold3, but it's more shallower.
 KUL: v2.3.4 gives an error due too internal python error.
 Earlier version don't have compatibility with databases.
 UGent: only v2.3.2 available and it can't find the GPU.
 General: